TheOdinProject/curriculum/nodeJS/express_and_mongoose/deployment.md

 **Free plan**

-- You get 500 free, one-time-use hours on their free plan, and the applications are never put to sleep when inactive.
-With this in mind, the free allowance is only enough to host one app for 20 days, and thus isn't recommended.
+- You get a free one-time grant of 5$ on their free trial, and the applications are never put to sleep when inactive.
+- However, the longevity of your free allowance depends on how many resources you consume.
+Full usage of the resources available is only enough to host one app for about 30 days, and thus isn't recommended.

 **Links**